Top 10 Places to Visit in Zanzibar

 Top 10 places to visit in Zanzibar

-Zala Park, Zala in full is the Zanzibar land animal park and it’s a small reserve that is situated in Muungoni village 5 km from Jozani Chwaka bay national park and 40km from Zanzibar town.
-The game reserve was founded as a project to help the local people in Tanzania appreciate wildlife.
-During the tour in Zanzibar, Zala park is one of the places to visit where you will be able to view different reptiles and hold some in your hands such as chameleons, striped lizards, dik-dik, tortoises, big pythons, geckos, crabs, monitor lizards, hyrax, view various trees, vegetation among others which gives you an opportunity to spend time and know more about the reptiles
+During the Zanzibar tour, Zala park is one of the places to visit where you will be able to view different reptiles and hold some in your hands such as chameleons, striped lizards, dik-dik, tortoises, big pythons, geckos, crabs, monitor lizards, hyrax, view various trees and vegetation, among other things, which allows you to spend time and know more about the reptiles

-Mnarani marine turtle conservation pond, this is a turtle sanctuary that protects the sea creatures from being hunted, the sanctuary was opened in 1993 and it’s located at the northern edge of Zanzibar Island in the village of Nungwi near the lighthouse.
-The pond was set up to rehabilitate and study marine turtles that are caught accidently by nets of fishermen and baby turtles that hatch from eggs which are discovered on the beach.
-During the visit in the Mnarani marine turtle conservation pond you will see different species and sizes of turtles and revenue earned is used to fund educational project for the local children who demonstrate the benefits of conservation of turtles.
+Mnarani Marine Turtle Conservation Pond is a turtle sanctuary that protects the sea creatures from being hunted.
+The sanctuary was opened in 1993, and it’s located at the northern edge of Zanzibar Island in the village of Nungwi near the lighthouse.
+The pond was set up to rehabilitate and study marine turtles that are caught accidentally by nets of fishermen and baby turtles that hatch from eggs which are discovered on the beach.

-Prison Island, this is also known as the Changuu Island and it’s located about 30 minutes from Zanzibar Island.
-The island was never used as a prison but rather it was used by an Arab slave trader as a quarantine station to contain troublesome slaves that he had brought from the African mainland to prevent them from escaping before shipping them to the Arabian purchasers or auctioning them in the Zanzibar slave trade market.
-Presently the prison island is known for its incredible views of stone town, a beautiful beach, good place for snorkeling, a ruin and the giant tortoise.
+Prison Island, which is also known as Changuu Island, is located about 30 minutes from Zanzibar Island.
+The island was never used as a prison, but rather it was used by an Arab slave trader as a quarantine station to contain troublesome slaves that he had brought from the African mainland to prevent them from escaping before shipping them to the Arabian purchasers or auctioning them in the Zanzibar slave trade market.

-Cheetah’s rock, this is a conservation centre of wild animals on Zanzibar Island where people get a face to face interaction with animals.
-During the tour on cheetah’s rock you will have an opportunity to learn about different animals, their behaviors, habits and the importance of protecting and conserving the endangered species.
-While at cheetahs rock you will engage in a wildlife tour to view the rescued wild animals, take incredible pictures with them, feed some animals like zebras, lion, striped hyena through the fence, interact with turtles, golden tiger, play with ring tailed lemurs among others which give you fascinating experiences.
+Cheetah’s Rock is a conservation centre of wild animals on Zanzibar Island, where people get a face-to-face interaction with animals.
+During the Tanzania safari tour on Cheetah’s Rock, you will have an opportunity to learn about different animals, their behaviours and habits, and the importance of protecting and conserving the endangered species.

 Best time to visit Zanzibar